 I have elected to take attendance till Census Day but will not factor attendance into the grade.

-"Students registered for Section 001 (Class Number: 27851) are expected to attend all classes.
-Students registered for Section 101-Distance Learning (Class Number: 29313) are expected to communicate with the instructor on a weekly basis through Blackboard or by email if specifically instructed and agreed to by the instructor.
-The uploaded message/email will cover the understanding or questions about the lectures covered during the week.
+"Students registered for Section 001 (Class Number: 30233) are expected to attend all classes.
 Class participation and discussions are essential for full professional development and credit, as applicable.